codeoverflow-org/nodecg-io-docs/docs/getting_started/create_new_bundle.md

 Automatically generating a bundle that uses nodecg-io requires that you have the nodecg-io CLI installed.
 A guide on how to do this is inside the [installation guide](./install.md).
 Also note that this currently only works when you have installed a release version, not development versions.

-To start run this command while being inside your nodecg installation:
+To start run this command while being inside your NodeCG installation:

 ```shell
 nodecg-io generate